OCA/event/website_event_custom_registration/README.rst

      optionally, the **External Button Text** (defaults to ``Get Tickets``).

+3. For *free* and *external* events, optionally enable **Keep Custom Text When Closed** to keep the custom message or button visible after registrations close (past, sold-out or cancelled event), instead of Odoo's standard "Registrations Closed" notice.
-3. Save and publish the event.
+4. Save and publish the event.

 Usage
 =====